Engine House No. 31 (San Francisco, California)

 Engine House No. 31, in the Russian Hill neighborhood of San Francisco, California, was built in 1908.
 It was listed on the National Register of Historic Places in 1988.
+It is also called Russian Hill Firehouse.

+History

 It is located at 1088 Green St. and is now a private residence.

-It was operational as a fire station from 1908 to 1952.
+It was operational as a fire station from 1908 until 1952.